 - Light sensors: Variation of the light intensity experienced in the daytime from one part of the building to the other can cause havoc on the functionality of your system.
 To curb this situation, sensors detect ambient light in the room and adjust your smart system and general lighting of your space accordingly.

-- Demand Controlled Ventilation (DCV): The DVC is a smart HVAC technology mechanism which allows you to regulate building conditions based on data collected on the occupancy sensors.
+- Demand Controlled Ventilation (DCV): The DVC is a smart AC technology mechanism which allows you to regulate building conditions based on data collected on the occupancy sensors.
 Once utilization level drops up to a certain point of design-based occupancy rates, ventilation equipment will reduce outdoor air intake which will conserve your energy usage.